France's Strauss-Kahn to sue over Cannes sex addict film

 The film begins with an extended sex-party scene before the encounter between the main character, George Devereau, and a maid.
 Throughout the over 20-minute scene, Depardieu appears naked and flits from one bacchanalian encounter to another.

-Reporters at the screening were handed a gift bag containing condoms and Viagra.
+Reporters the screening were handed a gift bag containing condoms and Viagra.

 Trade publication Variety called the film in a review "a sure-fire scandal-starter in France" and said the "audacious performance (from Depardieu) is undeniably the pic's chief selling point," a view shared by most critics.